 An international agreement is a written, signed document describing responsibilities, goals, and parameters of a collaboration with a foreign entity.
-International agreements typically are nonbinding and do not include financial commitments.
+International agreements typically do not include financial commitments.
 While UW–Madison often does not need an international agreement to have a partnership, we recognize that, for international partners, agreements often signify a meaningful relationship or are a necessary step before collaborations can proceed.

 Common International Agreement Types